Pharmacy services - level 2 apprenticeship framework

 Achievement of a level 2 apprenticeship in pharmacy services will be assessed by verification through the appropriate awarding body.

-You must complete both the competence and knowledge-based qualification, or the combined qualification below, along with the mandatory essential skills qualifications.
+You must complete the combined qualification below, along with the mandatory essential skills qualifications.

 Mandatory essential skills